In a communicative approach to language teaching, students are presented with “authentic” language, which is thought to allow them

 Northbrook, Julian & Kathy Conklin

-This list is based on CrossRef data as of 01 december 2020.
+This list is based on CrossRef data as of 22 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.